Ladies, do you have enough insurance? Are you contributing enough to retirement? Do you have enough income rolling in?

 You need to get started using a brokerage account, and here are some popular options:

 Find out which IRA might be right for you, and you can also elect to work with a financial advisor.
 Get to know a professional who cares about your well-being and isn’t there to just push a product, answers your questions, and more.

 Breeze can help you out with more than just disability insurance.
 Consider adding critical illness insurance to your list of needs.
-Breeze provides a cash benefit if you experience a covered illness such as heart attack, cancer, or stroke.
+Breeze provides a cash benefit if you experience a covered illness such as a heart attack, cancer, or stroke.
 Breeze’s quick application process makes it easy to find individual coverage at a price that fits your budget.

 The information and content provided herein is for educational purposes only, and should not be considered legal, tax, investment, or financial advice, recommendation, or endorsement.
 Breeze does not guarantee the accuracy, completeness, reliability or usefulness of any testimonials, opinions, advice, product or service offers, or other information provided here by third parties.
 Individuals are encouraged to seek advice from their own tax or legal counsel.